 The best time to repot your kangaroo paw fern is in springtime when the plant has begun actively growing.
 However, because these plants grow to fill the space they’re given, you’ll only need to repot every few years or when the roots have filled the pot.

-When repotting, you can repot the plant into a container one size larger with fresh soil.
+When repotting, you can repot the plant into a container one size larger that has decent-sized drainage holes at the bottom with fresh soil.
 For a plant that’s outgrowing its pot size, you may wish to divide the plant and pot the divisions up separately.